FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 __Security Category__: SC<sub>Vacancy in Security Team</sub> = {(Confidentiality: Moderate), (Integrity: Moderate), (Availability: Moderate)}

-__Security Category reasoning__: As one of three security tech roles, vacancy negatively impacts incident response and monitoring efforts, and introduces a temporary gaps in security operations.
+__Security Category reasoning__: As one of three security tech roles, a vacancy negatively impacts incident response and monitoring efforts, and introduces temporary gaps in security operations.
+Especially since, of the two security tech roles, one is an intern.

 __Risk owners table__:
 | **Role** | **Name** | **Responsibility Share** | **Key Responsibilities** |